vikin91/BibSpace/README.md

 # README #

 BibSpace is an Online Bibtex Publications Management Software for Authors and Research Groups.
-Read about some of its features and development on the [BibSpace @ ErrorBlog](https://blog.hex64.com/tag/bibspace/).
+Read about its features on the [BibSpace @ the Error Blog](https://blog.hex64.com/bibspace-online-bibtex-publications-management-software-for-authors-and-research-groups/).

 ## Build status ##